Biden and McCarthy reach a final deal to avoid US default and now must sell it to Congress - KESQ

 It halts some funds to hire new Internal Revenue Service agents as Republicans demanded, and rescinds some $30 billion for coronavirus relief, keeping $5 billion for developing the next generation of COVID-19 vaccines.

-The deal came together after Treasury Secretary Janet Yellen told Congress that the United States could default on its debt obligations by June 5 — four days later than previously estimated — if lawmakers did not act in time.
-Lifting the nation’s debt limit, now at $31 trillion, allows more borrowing to pay bills already insurred.
+The deal would suspend the debt limit until January 2025.
+It came together after Treasury Secretary Janet Yellen told Congress that the United States could default on its debt obligations by June 5 — four days later than previously estimated.
+Lifting the nation’s debt limit, now at $31 trillion, allows more borrowing to pay bills already incurred.

 McCarthy commands only a slim Republican majority in the House, where hard-right conservatives may resist any deal as insufficient as they try to slash spending.
-By compromising with Democrats, he risks losing support from his own members, setting up a career-challenging moment for the new speaker.
+By compromising with Democrats, he risks angering his own members, setting up a career-challenging moment for the new speaker.

 “I think you’re going to get a majority of Republicans voting for this bill,” McCarthy said on “Fox News Sunday,” adding that because Biden backed it, “I think there’s going to be a lot of Democrats that will vote for it, too.”